 - Peel the onion

-- Roast the jalapenos, tomatillos and onion over the fire using a grill, leave the jalapenos and tomatillos whole, cut the onion in half
+- Roast the jalapenos, tomatillos and onion over the fire using a grill, leaving the jalapenos and tomatillos whole, cut the onion in half

 - Chop all the vegetables (take the stems off the jalapenos) and add to the pot with the other carton of broth, cumin, coriander and salt